 Bugtopia is an interactive nature play space at the Calgary Zoo used to educate children about insects.
 First opened in 1929, the Calgary Zoo has gradually added exhibits, Bugtopia being the most recent.

 The play structure design included a large, artificial tree stump and log theme playground.
 A new pedestrian walkway was also constructed over a small surface pond to connect the play area to the rest of the zoo.
-Deep foundations were required to increase the bearing capacity due to the subsurface conditions, which consisted of 5 ft to 7ft (1.5 to 2.1 m) of silty sand; gravel was encountered below the sand layer and extended to top of bedrock 13 ft (4m) below the surface.
+Deep foundations were required to increase the bearing capacity due to the subsurface conditions, which consisted of 5 ft to 7ft (1.5 to 2.1 m) of silty sand; the gravel was encountered below the sand layer and extended to the top of bedrock 13 ft (4m) below the surface.
 Groundwater was encountered at 6 ft (1.8 m) below grade.

 The geotechnical engineer for the project made several recommendations to support the new play structure and walkway, including drilled shafts or driven steel piles.
 However, due to the vibrations and noise during installation, driven steel piles were not compatible with environmental constraints and surrounding wildlife exhibits.